Table Of Contents

 Using the Account consists of setting local parameters and cloud parameters as described below.

-Use the local settings to save and retrieve local documents.
+Use the local settings to save and retrieve local documents (local documents are not available through a web browser).

 Auto Save : When on, document contents are automatically saved.
 If Does Save To Server is also on then the document is also autosaved to the server.
 The autosave happens when the document is dirtied (edited) so saving is frequent and for this reason you may not want to autosave and save to the server at the same time because of network latency.

-Does Save To Server : When on, a document save also saves the document to the server.
+Does Save To Server : When on, a document save also saves its contents to the server.
 When off then a document save is only stored locally.

-Saved Local Document Names : Shows the documents that are stored locally.
-Select a row entry to insert that document name into the Document Name text field.
+Saved Local Document Files : Shows the documents that are stored locally.
+Select a row entry to insert that document name into the Document File Name text field.
 Only the name is inserted and the document is not opened until you select the Open button.

-Document Name : Type a document name into the document name field, or select a document name from the table above it, in order to define the name of the document.
+Document File Name : Type a document name into the document name field, or select a document name from the table above it in order to define the name of the document.
 Once the name is defined then the document can be saved and opened.
-If you intend to open a document from a server (that is not also local) then you must type its name in this field as it will not appear in the table.
+Typing a name will also limit document names in the table to those that match the textual pattern that is typed.

 Save : Select the save button to save the document contents.
 If the Does Save To Server option is on then the document is also saved to the server (see the Cloud settings below to set the document's server values).